coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Syntax of notations
 +++++++++++++++++++

-The different syntactic variants of the command Notation are given on the following figure.
+The different syntactic forms taken by the commands declaring notations are given below.
 The optional :production:`scope` is described in :ref:`Scopes`.

 .. productionlist:: coq